wassek/autofileuploader/README.md

 # autofileuploader

-Auto File Uploader for Jahia
+**Auto File Uploader module for Jahia**

 This module import files/folders automatically into Jahia if the files/folders are put in a specific folder.
 Per default his folder is \digital-factory-data\files.
-The location of this folder can be reconfigured in jahia.properties.
-Based from the jahia webapp path you can set the property *autoUploadFilePathBasedOnWebRoot* to the specific path on the server.
+The location of this folder can be reconfigured.
+This can be done in administration --> Custom settings --> Auto File Uploader settings
-A default interval check every 30 seconds the folder for new files.
-This can be also overloaded in jahia.properties with property *fileUploadScanInterval* (value must be in milliseconds)
+There you can configure the scan intervall (in ms) - means the interval where the file upload directory is checked (default is 30000 = 30 seconds).
+The serverpath - means the file directory autopublish - if uploaded files should be published directly